A Skylit Drive

 A Skylit Drive is an American post-hardcore band from Lodi, California.
-The band has released one DVD, one EP and five studio albums: Wires and the Concept of Breathing (2008), Adelphia (2009), Identity on Fire (2011), Rise (2013) and, most recently, ASD (2015).
-The band has toured internationally both as headliner and supporting act.
+The band has released one DVD, one EP and five studio albums.
+The band has toured internationally both as a headliner and a supporting act.
 In 2017, the band broke up after a dispute between Nick Miller and Michael Jagmin.
 Original vocalist Jordan Blake died in April 2023.

 History

 Formation, She Watched the Sky EP and Blake's departure (2006–2007)

 A Skylit Drive's original members met while attending Lodi High School in Lodi, California.
-Original vocalist Jordan Blake served as the band's vocalist until late 2007, before leaving the band due to health concerns.
 Their debut EP, She Watched the Sky, was released January 2007 on Tragic Hero.
 Following this, the group toured with Four Letter Lie, Blessthefall, Scary Kids Scaring Kids, Greeley Estates, Oh, Sleeper, The Blackout, Alesana, Before Their Eyes, Dance Gavin Dance, Kenotia, Pierce the Veil and From First to Last.

-Jordan Blake left the band mid-tour around November 2007 because of health issues making him unable to tour.
+Jordan Blake left the band mid-tour around November 2007 because of health issues, which made him unable to tour.
 He was briefly replaced by Jonny Craig, who also recorded a demo version of "Knights of the Round".
-He was replaced by Craig Mabbitt (formerly of blessthefall) before Michael "Jag" Jagmin joined to complete the current lineup.
+He was replaced by Craig Mabbitt (formerly of Blessthefall) before Michael "Jag" Jagmin joined.
 Jordan Blake went on to form the band Speak of the Devil in 2013.